 Possible Consequences of Cheat Meals and How to Get Yourself Back Up

-Moreover, you need to keep an eye on your other macros too, and on electrolytes, which makes the learning curve rather steep in the beginning.
-(Rest assured, though, it gets much easier with time.)
+Moreover, you need to keep an eye on your other macros and electrolytes, which makes the learning curve rather steep in the beginning.
+Rest assured, though, it gets much easier with time.

 That’s why cheating is a topic that often comes up, especially given that many diets have some sort of “cheat meals” (or even “cheat days”) integrated into them, to alleviate the discomfort of constantly limiting yourself and counting calories (or avoiding certain foods).